ehsanyousefzadehasl/PyDS/README.md

 ### Tree Traversal

 Tree is not a linear data structure like a list, so there is no clear way to traverse through every element.
 The tree traverse is important because without visiting all elements, searching and sorintg the elements can not be correctly done.
-There are two ways to traverse trees: **DFS (Depth First Search)**, **BFS (Breadth First Search)**
+There are two broad ways to traverse trees: **DFS (Depth First Search)**, **BFS (Breadth First Search)**

 ##### DFS (Depth First Search)
 DFS is a recursive concept which there is a child to visited go inside and repeat it.
+There are several approaches to DFS a tree: (1) **Pre-order** -> We check off a node as we see it in this approach.
+(2) **In-order** -> We check off a node when we have checked off its left child.
+(3) **Post-order** -> We check off a node when we have checked off its left and right child.

 ##### BFS (Breadth First Search)
 BFS is a level order traverse which all nodes in a same level are visited then movement to higher level occurs.

+#### Binary Trees